Economics (ECO)

 ECO 4513.
 Industrial Organization.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 3013 and MAT 1133, or their equivalents, with a grade of "C-" or better.
 Theory and empirical evidence relating to the structure of industry and its effect on firms' conduct and performance, as well as the role of government policy and regulation on market competition and performance.
 (Formerly ECO 3263.
 Credit cannot be earned for both ECO 4513 and ECO 3263.)
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 4553.
 Public Economics.
 (3-0) 3 Credit Hours.